-Last February, Joël and some of his colleagues, along with Central Integration and Engineering (CIE) specialists, participated in a meeting at Laser Megajoule (LMJ) near Bordeaux to discuss cable engineering strategies.
-The construction of the LMJ inertial fusion facility is presently at the stage where ITER will besix years from now, and there is a lot to learn from their experience.
+Last February, Joël and some of his colleagues, along with Central Integration & Engineering (CIE) specialists, participated in a meeting at Laser Megajoule (LMJ) near Bordeaux to discuss cable engineering strategies.
+The construction of the LMJ inertial fusion facility is presently at the stage where ITER will be six years from now, and there is a lot to learn from their experience.

-Cable engineering in ITER is "an industrial and organisational issue, but not only" stresses Joël.
+Cable engineering in ITER is "an industrial and organizational issue, but not only," stresses Joël.
 "We need good will and a constant dialogue with our colleagues in the plant systems.
 What it comes down to in the end is that it's a human issue."

-The contract with SFA Engineering Corp covers the design of all assembly tools allocated to the KO DA.
+The contract with SFA Engineering Corp covers the design of all assembly tools allocated to Korea.
 It also covers the manufacture of the sector sub-assembly tools, which are those required for the very first stages of ITER assembly.

-In the scope of the Procurement Arrangement for assembly tooling that was signed last August between the ITER Organization and KO DA, the KO DA is responsible for procuring 122 different types of purpose-built assembly tools for ITER.
-These mainly motor-driven or hydraulic-powered tools are designed to accomplish specific tasks - lifting, adjusting, supporting, transporting, aligning - during assembly of the ITER Tokamak device.
+In the scope of the Procurement Arrangement for assembly tooling that was signed last August between the ITER Organization and Korea, the KO-DA is responsible for procuring 122 different types of purpose-built assembly tools for ITER.
+These mainly motor-driven or hydraulic-powered tools are designed to accomplish specific tasks—lifting, adjusting, supporting, transporting, aligning—during assembly of the ITER Tokamak device.

 "This is a very challenging procurement," says Kihak Im, Responsible Engineer for the in-kind assembly tooling at ITER.
-"The size and weight of the components, as well as the very tight tolerances for manoeuvring, puts this in the realm of 'never-before attempted'.
-In some cases, we'll be working with tolerances of 2-3 millimetres to position components that stand 20 metres high and weigh hundreds of tons."
+"The size and weight of the components, as well as the very tight tolerances for manoeuvring, puts this in the realm of 'never-before attempted.'
+In some cases, we'll be working with tolerances of 2-3 millimetres to position components that stand 20 metres high and weigh hundreds of tonnes."